 Grocery store visits will take longer at first, as you will need to look at the ingredient list of every product without exception.
 This can be a long and exhausting exercise, I warn you right away.
 However, if you plan it in your schedule during a time when the grocery store is less busy (example: in the evening after 7pm, early in the morning when it opens...), it will be easier.

 Many gluten-free products are more expensive.
 In order to reduce your grocery bill, it is wise to cook more by yourself.
-For example, you can save a lot of money by cooking homemade gluten-free snacks and desserts such as All The Healthy Things’ recipes or our upside-down berry cake.
+For example, you can save a lot of money by cooking homemade gluten-free snacks and desserts such as our chocolate muffins or our upside-down berry cake.

 Oats are naturally gluten-free, but are at risk of cross-contamination from other foods in the factories that process them.
 Although certified gluten-free oats are available, it is recommended to avoid all types of oats (even certified gluten-free ones) when starting a gluten-free diet.
 Certified gluten-free oats can be introduced gradually once your medical follow-up has confirmed that your anti-transglutaminase antibodies are normalized, which can take from 6 months to 2 years.